-Courses taken at Howard and Spelman are treated as transfer credit.
+Courses taken at Howard are treated as transfer credit.
 Transfer credit may be earned for approved courses in which students receive a letter grade of C- or higher.
 However, grades are not calculated into a student's grade point average.
 Courses taken to satisfy major requirements must be approved by the appropriate academic department.

-To be eligible for participation, students should be juniors in good standing in the College and have a cumulative GPA of 2.8 or higher.
-Students interested in attending Howard should submit applications by the first week of March for the fall semester and by the first week of November for the spring semester.
-Students interested in attending Spelman during fall or spring semesters should submit applications by the first week of March.
+To be eligible for participation, students should be in good standing with the College and have a cumulative GPA of 2.8 or higher.
+Interested students should submit applications by the first week of March for the fall semester and by the first week of November for the spring semester.